symbol/symbol-docs/source/concepts/harvesting.rst

     :widths: 15 41 44
     :delim: ;

-    0x4243; :ref:`VrfKeyLinkTransaction <vrf-key-link-transaction>`; Link an account with a VRF public key.
+    0x4243; :ref:`vrfkeylinktransaction`; Link an account with a VRF public key.
 Required for all harvesting eligible accounts.
-    0x414C; :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`; Delegate the account importance to a proxy account.
+    0x414C; :ref:`accountkeylinktransaction`; Delegate the account importance to a proxy account.
 Required for all accounts willing to activate remote or delegated harvesting.
-    0x424C; :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`; Link an account with a public key used by TLS to create sessions.
+    0x424C; :ref:`nodekeylinktransaction`; Link an account with a public key used by TLS to create sessions.
 Required for all accounts willing to activate delegated harvesting.
-    0x4154; :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`; Request a node to add an account as a harvester.
-This is actually a :ref:`TransferTransaction <transfer-transaction>` with a special message type.
+    0x4154; :ref:`PersistentDelegationRequestTransaction <persistentdelegationrequesttransaction>`; Request a node to add an account as a harvester.
+This is actually a :ref:`TransferTransaction <transfertransaction>` with a special message type.

 ******
 Guides